enjiawu/MAD24_P02_Team1/README.md

 #### 3) Menu (Start):
 ![image](https://github.com/enjiawu/MAD24_P02_Team1/blob/main/Images/Menu1.png)
 - Starting menu for application.
-Blank space left for Stage 2 implementation/usage
+- Users can view their dashboard statistics including new notifications and the number of posts they have made.
+- Users can view the current most popular post and newest post.
+Clicking on any will redirect them to that post.
-- To proceed to buttons, User has to swipe downwards to trigger animation to load buttons
+- To proceed to buttons, the User has to swipe downwards to trigger animation to load buttons

 #### 4) Menu (End):
 ![image](https://github.com/enjiawu/MAD24_P02_Team1/blob/main/Images/Menu2.png)